 Russell, Cornelia, Papers, 1866-1871, (C3080)

-Letters concerning farming and family life and price list of grocery items.
+The papers of Cornelia Russell contain letters concerning farming and family life, and a price list of grocery items.

 Sappington Family, Papers, 1831-1939, (C2889)

 0.5 cubic feet